MeX 64 bit Linux based on Linux Mint 17.1 Rebecca with Cinnamon 2.4

-Differences: Ubuntu 13.04 and MeX Linux is different only in principle to the terms of program content.
+Differences: Mint 17.1 and MeX Linux is different only in principle to the terms of program content.
 A general truth: If an original system can run on a particular computer an "Exton remaster" of the same original system can run on the same computer.
-I never change a Linux system for the worse in terms of auto configuration and hardware detection, etc. It happens that I replace the original kernel (which I have done in this case), but always to a "better" one with even more native support for various hardware etc.
+I never change a Linux system for the worse in terms of auto configuration and hardware detection, etc. It happens that I replace the original kernel, but always to a "better" one with even more native support for various hardware etc.

 Passwords and login